brocaar/chirpstack-docs/docs/network-server/features/multicast.md

 assigned.
 When enqueueing a downlink payload for a multicast-group, ChirpStack Network Server will analyze which gateways must be used for broadcasting to cover the complete multicast-group.
 This means that potentially, a single multicast downlink payload will be emitted multiple times.
-To avoid colissions, ChirpStack Network Server will put a delay between multiple emissions.
+To avoid collisions, ChirpStack Network Server will put a delay between multiple emissions.

 Multicast can be used for the following device-classes: